ErikSchnittker/SimpleToDo/ReadMe.md

 .
 You might want to change the database name though.
 Than you will also need to change it in the [connection configuration](https://github.com/ErikSchnittker/SimpleToDo/blob/master/db/connection.php).
-The Rest should be a just work thing.
+The rest should be a just work thing.
 PS: You might also want to change the css inside the css folder.